A simple finite delayed multi-type branching process for infectious disease modeling: Delayed multi-type branching processes

 We will denote the expected value when starting with a single individual of type $i_0$ by $\EE_{i_0}$, but if there is no confusion we shall simply write $\EE$.
-We set $\EE({\X}(s))=\zeros$ for $s<0$ and we have
+Set $\EE({\X}(s))=\zeros$ for $s<0$.
+Since ${\X}(s-d))$ is independent of the sequence of variables $(\xi_{s-d,l,d}^{i,j})$ by Wald's equation~\cite{Wald1944}, taking expectations on both sides of ~(\ref{eqXmo1}) gives